 A mother giving birth to her child is one of the most special moments in life.
 That being said, when a mother goes into labor, all we can do is hope that everything goes according to plan and that the medical professional presiding over the birth has the education and skill needed to successfully oversee the event.
 Fortunately, this is generally the case, however, the unfortunate reality is that sometimes, medical professionals will make careless mistakes and permanently harm the baby as a result.
 This is unforgivable, which is why our Hillsborough County medical malpractice lawyer is here to hold those doctors accountable.

 One of the most common types of birth injuries associated with medical negligence is cerebral palsy.
 Essentially, cerebral palsy is a group of chronic movement/posture disorders due to the brain’s inability to control the body.
-Though in many cases, symptoms of cerebral palsy are evident at birth, there are times where these symptoms do not become apparent for up to a year.
+Though in many cases, symptoms of cerebral palsy are evident at birth, there are times when these symptoms do not become apparent for up to a year.
 Cerebral palsy, not unlike many other medical conditions, has degrees, and some people have more severe symptoms than others.
 Some of the most common symptoms of cerebral palsy include speech impairment, loss of balance, mental impairment, fine motor task difficulties, and more.
 While not all cases of cerebral palsy are the result of medical negligence or malpractice, many cases are.
 For example, if your doctor failed to identify or treat certain infections, or the medical professional failed to detect the fact that your baby was in fetal distress and, therefore, failed to perform a cesarean secession, you may have a valid medical malpractice claim.
 If you believe that your baby now has cerebral palsy as a result of medical malpractice, you should strongly consider speaking with our Hillsborough medical malpractice lawyer today.

 Another common birth injury that often occurs due to medical negligence is Erb’s palsy.
 In most cases, Erb’s palsy happens as a result of traumatic stretching or tearing of the brachial plexus during birth, and unfortunately, this is usually entirely preventable.
 The symptoms of Erb’s palsy are lasting, and, in many cases, severe.
 Unfortunately, Erb’s palsy can cause paralysis, difficulties with fine motor skills, and more.
 If your child was born with Erb’s palsy and the presiding medical professional failed to perform the proper maneuvers during your child’s birth, you will most likely have a valid medical malpractice claim.
 Our firm is here to help you and your child recover the compensation you deserve.